 The Grand Canyon

-A mile deep, 277 miles (446km) long and up to 18 miles (29km) wide the breathtaking grandeur of the Grand Canyon is so impressive that pictures or words simply cannot do it justice.
+A mile deep, 277 miles (446km) long and up to 18 miles (29km) wide, the breath-taking grandeur of the Grand Canyon is so impressive that words simply cannot do it justice.
 One of the great natural wonders of the world, it was formed by the cutting action of the Colorado River over millions of years, the harder rock formations remaining as great cliffs, pinnacles and buttes, and the different layers of rock possessing colours that range from purple, fiery red and pastel pink, to yellow, brown, grey and soft tones of blue.

-Transport: It is possible to the Grand Canyon in one day from Las Vegas, but ideally travellers should stay overnight unless flying there.
-Scenic Airlines (tel 702 638 3300; www.scenic.com) offers various tours, including overnight stays and two-day hikes.
+Transport: It is possible to explore the Grand Canyon in one day from Las Vegas, but ideally travellers should stay overnight unless flying there.

 Opening times: South Rim is open 24 hours daily, all year round.
-The Information Plaza is open 8am-5pm.
-The North Rim is open from 15 May to 14 October 8am-6pm.
+The Information Plaza is generally open 8am-5pm.
+The North Rim is open from mid-May to mid-October 8am-6pm.